krausest/js-framework-benchmark/README.md

 ## How to contribute

 Contributions are very welcome.
 Please use the following rules:
-* Name your directory frameworks/[keyed|non-keyed][FrameworkName]
+* Name your directory frameworks/[keyed|non-keyed]/[FrameworkName]
 * Each contribution must be buildable by `npm install` and `npm run build-prod` command in the directory.
 What build-prod does is up to you.
 Often there's an `npm run build-dev` that creates a development build
 * Every implementation must use bootstrap provided in the root css directory.
 * All npm dependencies should be installed locally (i.e. listed in your package.json).
 Http-server should not be a local dependency.
 It is installed from the root directory to allow access to bootstrap.
 * Please use *fixed version* numbers, no ranges, in package.json.
 Otherwise the build will break sooner or later - believe me.
 Updating works IMO best with npm-check-updates, which keeps the version format.
 * Webdriver-ts must be able to run the perf tests for the contribution.
 This means that all buttons (like "Create 1,000 rows") must have the correct id e.g. like in vanillajs.
 Using shadow DOM is a real pain for webdriver.
 The closer you can get to polymer the higher the chances I can make that contribution work.
 * Don't change the ids in the index.html, since the automated benchmarking relies on those ids.
-* You don't need to update /index.html.
-It's created with a script (see 6.2 above).
+* Please push only files in your framework folder (not index.html or results.json)
-* You can assert the correct keyed or non-keyed behaviour by using the isKeyed test tool. cd to webdriver-ts and call it like `npm run isKeyed -- --framework [your framework]`.
+* **Please make sure your implementation is validated by the test tool.** cd to webdriver-ts and invoke it with `npm run check [keyed|non-keyed]/[FrameworkName]`.
 It'll print an error if your framework behaves other as specified.
+It'll print a big ERROR explaining if it isn't happy with the implementation.
 * Please don't commit any of the result file webdriver-ts/table.html, webdriver-ts-results/src/results.ts or webdriver-ts-results/table.html.
 I use to run the benchmarks after merging and publish updated (temporary) results.
 * The latest stable chrome can be used regarding web features and language level (babel-preset-env "last 1 chrome versions")
 * **Please don't over-optimize.
 Other contributors will review your implementation so beware of discussions ([#521](https://github.com/krausest/js-framework-benchmark/pull/521), [#519](https://github.com/krausest/js-framework-benchmark/pull/519), [#430](https://github.com/krausest/js-framework-benchmark/issues/430)) and rejection if the community finds you cheating.
 When are you safe?**